appfoundry/Reliant/README.md

 library, I looked for opinions about DI in dynamic languages at the one hand, and in frontend driven solutions at the other hand.
 Reliant is an answer to these questions.

-*Remark* at the moment, Reliant is still under development, and put here for review by the community.
+**Remark:** at the moment, Reliant is still under development, and put here for review by the community.
 Although we consider the latest version to be pretty complete, there is still room for improvement.
 Obviously, since this is open source, do feel free to add your own insights/ideas/remarks/opinions.